 Here I will show the inside of a PoE-compliant IEEE 802.3af/at/bt switch with up to 60 W, offering 4 LAN ports (with power), 2 uplink ports and a throughput of up to 1.6 Gbps.
 PoE (Power over Ethernet), as the name suggests, is a technology that allows data and power to be transmitted simultaneously over the same network cable.
 For example, IP cameras, access points or there VoIP telephones, as well as many other devices, can be conveniently powered in this way.

-The product costs just under £70 and is advertised as being designed in Poland, which already made me curious - production is obviously in PRC, but the design is supposedly ours.
+The product costs just under PLN70 and is advertised as designed in Poland, which already made me curious - the production is obviously in PRC, but the design is supposedly ours.
 We'll have a look inside soon, there's still a manual left:

-The casing is encouraging, it's metal and quite solid.
+The casing is encouraging, it is metal and quite solid.

 The cable is not grounded, but can be connected next to it:

 We take a look inside.
-We have two boards there - one is the power supply and the other is the mains controller.
+There we have two boards - one is the power supply and the other is the mains controller.

 PCB designation: ANPA_1024PE_V2.22:

-PCB from the power supply - we have a simple flyback topology here, I even see a TL431 on the bottom:
+PCB from the power supply - here we have a simple flyback topology, I even see a TL431 on the bottom:

-There is an empty space on the input of the power supply for filters and a varistor:
+There's an empty space on the power supply input for filters and a varistor:

 I haven't checked what the inverter is realised on - I didn't want to desolder the heatsink.
 Maybe it's some kind of circuit from the ViPER or TNY series?